 Even a zoomed-in story of a zoomed-in slice of time, already contains juxtapositions unbidden.
 Whenever you move away from something, the movement itself reveals a different side you did not see before, and forces you to contradict yourself.
 This phenomenon defies description.
 It is a feeling that is made of a series of feelings, thoughts that morph and evolve from one end to its opposite end, and so is difficult to rationalise within the bounds of sentences.

 So I think most people writing about it more or less leave it at that, and focus more on things they liked, or grew to love.
 But I want to try simply narrating the random moments, in an attempt to let my readers see how quickly the experience moves between feelings and thoughts which are quite at odds to one another.
 Making it sound as if different people were thinking at the different parts.

-Most of the time, I prefer to not to focus on the experience that is still in flux.
-I prefer to wait for these temporary feelings and thoughts to resolve itself, and craft the story from what emerges.
+Most of the time, I prefer to not focus on the experience that is still in flux.
+I prefer to wait for these temporary feelings and thoughts to resolve themselves, and craft the story from what emerges.

 But because of how central this flux is to so many travellers’ reports of the Indian travel experience, and because my blog philosophy is about shedding light into yourself through the experience of travel, I will break the pattern.

 I am going to pull from my travel notes some of these raw and controversial thoughts.

 Yes, some of them are going to come across judgy.
 Some will come across impatient.
 Some will be petty.

 Look, we all have such uncomfortable thoughts and feelings.
 It’s part of the struggle of being human.

 Emotional intelligence gives us the ability to acknowledge, and then choose, what to do about thoughts.
 Simply having them is not ‘bad’, nor does it mean I had a ‘bad time’.